savonet/book/streaming.md

 - `optionals/`: one folder per optional library, from `alsa/` to `xmlplaylist/`, each one holding the inputs, outputs, decoders and encoders that library provides.

+Two more directories matter.
+The standard library, that is the part of Liquidsoap written in Liquidsoap, lives in `src/libs/`, one file per topic (`playlist.liq`, `fades.liq`, `switches.liq`, and so on).
+The OCaml libraries we maintain for Liquidsoap but which can be useful on their own live in `src/modules/`; the ones in `src/modules/synced/` are automatically exported to their own repositories and published as opam packages.

 The most important files are the following ones: